Guided Pathways

 Our Guided Pathway Vision

-Clark College, in partnership with AACC, CCRC, and the State's Guided Pathways effort has aligned our work and vision with a four pillar structure and the State's five guiding principles:
+Clark College, in partnership with AACC, CCRC, and SBCTC Guided Pathways frameworks, has aligned our work and vision with a four pillar structure and the state's five guiding principles:

 Clark College's Guided Pathways Leadership Team: